All Are Welcome Literature Guide

 Show: Look at the children and activities on cover of the book.
-Talk about the likes and differences you see.
+Talk about the similarities and differences you see.

 Connect: Let us read this book together and see if we can find a child in the pages that looks just like you or who is doing something you like to do.

-Connect: How do you get to school and home after?
+Connect: How do you get to and from school?
 Have you ever ridden on a bus?
-How about a Taxi?
+How about a taxi?
 Do you walk to school alone or with your family?

 Ask: Would you like to attend this classroom?
 What makes people feel welcome here?
-What did you learn that you would like to try in your school or group activities?
+What did you learn that you would like to try in your school or group?

 Show: Point out some things children doing in the pictures that tells you they are being kind to one another.

 Connect: You might hear people say that someone different is weird.
 Why do you think they might say that?
 Is different weird?
 What do you think are the good things about getting to know people who are different from us?

 - Draw a picture of a group of people you meet with.
 That might be a classroom, sports group, faith group, or other interest area.
 Show the differences of looks, colors, activities, and actions of the people in your group.
 Show how your community is stronger because of all the differences and kindnesses that make people feel welcome.

 - Create a Poster that reads, "All Are Welcome Here."
 Be creative with images that show warmth and interest in people's uniqueness.

 - Make a list of all the places that you go where you feel welcome.
 What are some ways you can make someone else feel welcome there.
 Write a list of five kind things you can do and make a plan to do them.